Nightfury2062/java_assign02/README.txt

-3. TreeSet<String> — ordered view of distinct models (alphabetical)
+3. * **TreeSet<String>** — ordered view of distinct models (alphabetical)

-Where: returned by getDistinctModels() as new TreeSet<>(modelSet) (call-site view).
+    -Where: returned by getDistinctModels() as new TreeSet<>(modelSet) (call-site view).

-Why: TreeSet provides an automatically sorted set (natural order).
+    -Why: TreeSet provides an automatically sorted set (natural order).
 We do not maintain two persistent sets (HashSet + TreeSet) to avoid overhead; instead we keep a HashSet as the canonical distinct model store and create a TreeSet copy on-demand when an ordered (A→Z) view is requested.
 This balances runtime speed for updates and neat, sorted outputs for users.

-Complexity: copying to TreeSet is O(m log m) where m = number of unique models.
+    -Complexity: copying to TreeSet is O(m log m) where m = number of unique models.
 This is acceptable because the number of distinct models is typically small relative to the fleet.

-4. Map<String,String> (LinkedHashMap used in startAllJourneys) — per-journey results
+4. * **Map<String,String>** (LinkedHashMap used in startAllJourneys) — per-journey results

-Where: startAllJourneys() returns a Map<String,String> (implemented as LinkedHashMap to preserve insertion order).
+    -Where: startAllJourneys() returns a Map<String,String> (implemented as LinkedHashMap to preserve insertion order).

-Why: We need to return a mapping from vehicle ID to result ("Ok" or "failed: ...") in a predictable order.
+    -Why: We need to return a mapping from vehicle ID to result ("Ok" or "failed: ...") in a predictable order.
 A map provides direct ID→result lookups.
 Using LinkedHashMap ensures the results are printed in the same order the method processed vehicles (deterministic output for testing).

-Complexity: O(1) average put/get.
+    -Complexity: O(1) average put/get.

 ## File I/O and Persistence Details

 This section explains how saveToFile() and loadFromFile() are implemented, including CSV schema, parsing rules, validation, atomic loading behavior, and error handling.
 The goal is predictable, testable persistence with clear user feedback and robustness to malformed input.

-High-level approach
+* **High-level approach**

 CSV format is used for human-readable, editable persistence.
 Each line begins with a vehicle type token (Car, Truck, Bus, Airplane, CargoShip) followed by common fields and type-specific fields in a fixed order.